carmen-cruzarana/dv-pizza/README.md

 2. Menu Page - The menu page presents various pizza options and toppings, each secretly corresponding to specific details about the user’s situation.
 When a user hovers over an item, a tooltip reveals what the selection represents for law enforcement.
 For example, selecting a thin crust pizza may indicate that children are involved.
 This feature enables victims to discreetly communicate their circumstances in a structured manner.
 3. Order Page - The order page allows users to finalize their selections, providing crucial details to authorities.
 Here, users can enter their address, email, and date of birth, helping law enforcement build a profile and respond effectively.
 The system ensures that all provided information is securely relayed to the appropriate authorities while maintaining the disguise of a standard online order form.
 4. Cart Page- TBD

+## Education
+This team is composed of first-time hackathon participants with limited coding experience.
+Throughout the event, they faced numerous challenges, particularly in strategizing a project that was both feasible and impactful given their skill level.

+Once the project was decided, team members took on the challenge of learning HTML, CSS, and JSX, despite having little to no prior experience with these technologies.
+They leveraged resources such as mentorship from experienced mentors, workshops and online platforms like W3Schools to rapidly acquire the necessary skills.

+Through this hackathon, the team gained invaluable hands-on experience in web development, problem-solving, and collaboration.
+This experience has not only strengthened their technical abilities but has also prepared them for future academic pursuits, internships, and eventual careers in the tech industry.